Every child matterS

 The Safeguarding and Child Protection Governor is Nancy Roberts

-To promote a safe environment for students, our Selection and Recruitment Policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks in accordance with current legislation.
+To promote a safe environment for students, our Safer Recruitment Policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks in accordance with current legislation.

 In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education“ Sept 2020, we have a Designated Safeguarding Lead for Child Protection (Mrs Russell) who is a member of the Senior Leadership Team and Deputy Headteacher, and has received appropriate training for this role.
 It is her responsibility, together with Ms Jaipersad, to ensure that all staff in contact with children receive Child Protection awareness training on a regular basis.